zuedev/eldragiir.guide/docs/_rulesets/dnd5e.md

 - A target already within line of sight attempts to do something the overwatching character predefines (e.g. trying to escape, reaching for a sword, etc)
 - An entrance/exit within line of sight of the overwatching character is opened/closed (e.g. door opens)

-**NOTE:** The GM may require a roll for this action to succeed depending on the circumstance or may fail it if the situation requires it.

 ### Health & Death

 - When healing someone who's unconscious, you must spend 1 point of healing on the character if they are unstable before applying the rest of the healing.